 - Scoop dough into (3 tablespoon sized) balls.
 Lightly flatten each ball before placing on cookie sheet.

 - Bake at 350 degrees for 8 minutes.
 They will look underdone, but they will finish baking on the hot cookie sheet after you take it out of the oven.
-(Of course, because ovens bake differently use your best judgement to keep them in a minute longer if they look severely under baked.) *See note below about baking time.
+(Of course, because ovens bake differently use your best judgement to keep them in a minute longer if they look severely under baked.)

 - After removing from oven, allow the cookies to cool on the hot baking sheet for 10 minutes before removing them from cookie sheet.
 If dipping in chocolate, allow to cool completely on cooling rack.